-- 1. must sit in assigned seats. - 2. will avoid talking unless given permission by the monitor. - 3. will avoid using restrooms/going to lockers. - 4. will not leave on passes until attendance is taken. - 5. will maintain an atmosphere conducive to learning/study at all times. - 6. will bring enough work or reading material to keep themselves busy for the

-- entire time. - will ask permission to work in small groups and only if they have a note from their teacher. - will not bring cell phones to study hall and must ask permission to use Ipads, Ipods, etc. for educational purposes only.
-No game playing is permitted and no headphones or earbuds for listening to music are permitted. - 9. may only have food/beverage at study hall monitors discretion. - will sit where assigned when using a computer so that the screen may be monitored at all times. - 11. not doing well in classes may be denied the privilege of leaving study hall until their grades are raised.
+- 1. must sit in assigned seats. - 2. will avoid talking unless given permission by the monitor. - 3. will avoid using restrooms/going to lockers. - 4. will not leave on passes until attendance is taken. - 5. will maintain an atmosphere conducive to learning/study at all times. - 6. will bring enough work or reading material to keep themselves busy for the entire time. - 7. will ask permission to work in small groups and only if they have a note from their teacher. - will not use cell phones for any other purpose than to listen to music on headphones while working independently.
+All other use of device must be approved by the study hall monitor. - 9. may only have food/beverage at study hall monitors discretion. - 10. will sit where assigned when using a computer so that the screen may be monitored at all times. - 11. not doing well in classes may be denied the privilege of leaving study hall until their grades are raised.
 A regularly generated student D/F list will be created and those students will be restricted to Study Hall/Learning Lab until determined by the Principal, Teacher, and/or Study Hall/Learning Lab Monitors.